hotschedules/frontend-challenge/README.md

 ## Task

-Though the execs want to see a full fledged library completed by end of quarter, they really just need to get one component released to production for all the apps ASAP to apease a large customer.
-Typical.
-The component in question is a list which displays a customer's top selling items.
-Your job will be to create the component, keeping in mind it has to work in a variety of environments.
+Your job will be to create a component that is usuable in React, jQuery, and Angular

-Your product manager provides you with the requirements:
+Component requirements:

 1. Display the top 10 selling products in order from most sold to least.
 2. Display the revenue of each product.

-Your star designer provides you with awesome mocks:
+Your awesome mocks for the component:

 [Mocks](https://drive.google.com/file/d/0B7KmJIsOVjr6YTcwMC11bTBnVGs/view?usp=sharing)

 (Don't stress on being pixel perfect.)

-Your backend team exposes an api:
+The backend team exposes an api:

 * The route '/PurchaseOrders' returns the latest PurchaseOrders
 * Each PurchaseOrder has an array of products PurchaseOrder.products